MathiasLengler/sqlite-raft/Roadmap.md

       - Does prepared statement validate before executing? (alternative)
     - Could be slow
   - Parse SQL syntax
-- SQL user defined functions
-  - Usecase?
 - When/how to compact in raft-rs
-  - MemStorageCore template
+  - MemStorageCore template / Node `WriteStorage` trait

 ## Other Ideas